facebook/create-react-app/.github/ISSUE_TEMPLATE.md

     We expect that it will take you about 30 minutes to produce a high-quality bug report.
     While this may seem like a lot, putting care into issues helps us fix them faster.
-    NOTE: for bug reports, it is required to fill the rest of this template, or the issue will be closed.
+    For bug reports, it is REQUIRED to fill the rest of this template, or the issue will be closed.

   If you answered "No":